squoilin/EnergyScope_open/docs/features/module_td.md

-# Typical Days
+# Typical Days (introduction)

-## Module Overview

 !!! abstract
     This section provides an overview of how the **EnergyScope** model integrates the **Typical Days** approach into the energy system analysis.
-The **Typical Days (TD)** module reduces the computational complexity by selecting representative days from the 8760 hours of a year, enabling faster simulations while maintaining accuracy in energy system optimization, based on the following works:
+The **Typical Days (TD)** module reduces the computational complexity by selecting representative days from the 8760 hours of a year, enabling faster simulations while maintaining accuracy in energy system optimization, based on the following work:

-!!! quote
     - EnergyScope TD: A novel open-source model for regional energy systems, [Limpens 2019](https://doi.org/10.1016/j.apenergy.2019.113729)

+    Python code to generate typical days is available [here](../library/td-generation.ipynb).

 !!! info "Key Aspects of Typical Days Modeling"
     - Selection of representative days to reduce computational time while maintaining system accuracy.